RSGInc/RSGHB/Readme.md

 # LICENSE

 RSGHB and its examples are covered by the GPL-3 license.
-See text for more detail.
+See https://github.com/RSGInc/RSGHB/blob/master/LICENSE for more detail.